Cluser/exe-standard/README.md

 **WORK IN PROGRESS**

-Próbka udostępniona na potrzeby rekrutacyjne ; )
+Sample provided for recruitment purposes ; )